 Let’s understand the relationship to pain that that person has.
 Let’s see if we can rework it, but if it’s pain, like I broke my arm, and you know, it’s hanging with hump direction.
 You know, maybe we need to do something about that pain.
 And it’s a really useful tool to tell us that there’s something wrong with our arm.

 Especially with a headache because a lot of people come in for a headache.
 And I tell you what, if you start folding, all that kind of stuff without an MRI scan or a CT scan or whatever like in your situation it took a while before they spotted the blood.
 Yeah, leak brain.
-But my mom face the other few months ago was it was constantly twitching when they couldn’t figure out what’s wrong.
+But my mom’s face the other few months ago was it was constantly twitching when they couldn’t figure out what was wrong.
 Well, they did a scan on she has a benign tumor growing back over here.
 So then she had to go and get radiation therapy and so pain is good.

-But once you’ve totally eliminated any any medical condition, then a lot of pain is psychosomatic.
+But once you’ve totally eliminated any medical condition, then a lot of pain is psychosomatic.
 I’m all stressed out.
 I’m all tense.
-I’m all worried about Next week, and all this other petty stuff, well, that’s the stuff where hypnosis can really, really help you get control your life.
+I’m all worried about Next week, and all this other petty stuff, well, that’s the stuff where hypnosis can really, really help you get control of your life.

 Awesome.
 So that’s really interesting because I organized to see a hypno therapist before my surgery for my head and before the surgery for my thyroid.